Bambil/bamboo-log/README.md

 ## Log
-**Log** is an every data which comes from the sensors on specific periods.
+Log is any incoming data from sensors, Expected to be received periodically.

 ## Up and Running
 ```sh